Pilonidal Sinus Quiz

 Developed by doctors.

-This refers to a small hole or tunnel at the top of the buttocks at the cleft.
-It is generally harmless and goes unnoticed unless it becomes infected.
-The cause is not fully understood but may involve friction, hormones and hair growth.
-It is more common among men, young adults and people who sit down for long periods of time.
+This refers to a small hole or tunnel at the top of the buttocks where the butt cheeks come together.
+It is usually harmless, very small and goes unnoticed unless it becomes infected.
+The cause is not fully understood but involves friction, hormones and hair growth in that area.
+It is more common among men, young adults, and people who sit down for long periods.

 Bumps containing pus